The Irish Post

 The Irish Post is a national newspaper for the Irish community in Great Britain.
-It is published every Wednesday and is sold in shops in Britain and Ireland.
+It is published every Wednesday and is sold in shops in Great Britain and Ireland.

 History

 The first print edition of The Irish Post was published on Friday, February 13, 1970.
 It was founded in February 1970 by journalist Breandán Mac Lua and Tony Beatty, a businessman from County Waterford in Ireland.
 Thomas Crosbie Holdings (TCH) acquired the paper in 2003.